 Twelve credits are required to complete a graduate certificate.
 Each certificate offers a combination of required and elective courses.
 Semester-long classes are three credit hours.
 Half-semester classes are 1.5 credit hours.
 To earn the certificate, all 12 credits must be completed at GWSB.
 No transfer credits are accepted and no merit-based scholarship aid is awarded.

-Currently, only the Project Management graduate certificate is offered completely online.
-In the upcoming academic years, GWSB plans to offer more and more classes online.
+In the upcoming academic years, GWSB plans to offer even more online graduate certificates.

 Yes, for Business Analytics, applicants must have completed statistics, calculus, higher level math (such as linear algebra), and computer programming.
 For Business Information Systems, applicants must have completed database programming.